-Except in the case of flagrante delicto, the members of the Constitutional Council may only be prosecuted, arrested, detailed or judged in a criminal matter with the authorization of the Council and within the same conditions as the members of the Council of State, of the Court of Cassation and of the Court of Accounts.
+Except in the case of flagrante delicto, the members of the Constitutional Council may only be prosecuted, arrested, detailed or judged in a criminal matter with the authorization of the Council and within the same conditions as the magistrates of the Supreme Court and of the Court of Accounts.

-Except in the case of flagrante delicto, the magistrates of the Council of State, of the Court of Cassation and of the Court of Accounts may only be prosecuted, arrested, detained or judged in a criminal matter within the conditions specified by the organic law concerning the status of the magistrates.
+Except in the case of flagrante delicto, the magistrates of the Supreme Court and of the Court of Accounts may only be prosecuted, arrested, detained or judged in a criminal matter within the conditions specified by the organic law concerning the status of the magistrates.

-The organic laws determine the other competences of the Constitutional Council, of the Council of State, of the Court of Cassation and of the Court of Accounts[,] as well as their organization, the rules of appointment of their members and the procedure [to be] followed before them.
+The organic laws determine the other competences of the Constitutional Council, of the Supreme Court and of the Court of Accounts[,] as well as their organization, the rules of appointment of their members and the procedure [to be] followed before them.